 The adjective indisposed is a slightly formal way to describe someone who's feeling sick.
 You might call your boss to tell her that you can't make it to work because you're indisposed.

 When you're a bit under the weather, you're indisposed, particularly if you're ill enough to stay in bed and miss work or school.
-Another meaning of indisposed is unwilling — you're able to do something but refuse to do it.
+Another meaning of indisposed is "unwilling" — you're able to do something but refuse to do it.
 You might say, "I'm indisposed to visit my cousin because she's always so mean to me."
-Around 1400, it meant "not prepared," and by the mid-fifteenth century, "deceased" or "dead."
-The Late Latin root word is indispositus, "without order or confused."
+Around 1400, it meant "not prepared," and by the mid-15th century it meant "deceased" or "dead."
+The Late Latin root word is indispositus, "without order" or "confused."